nova-pkgs/python/Doc/library/turtle.rst

       >>> turtle.settiltangle(-45)
       >>> turtle.fd(50)

-   .. deprecated:: 3.1

-.. function:: tiltangle(angle=None)
+.. function:: tiltangle()

-   :param angle: a number (optional)

-   Set or return the current tilt-angle.
-If angle is given, rotate the turtleshape to point in the direction specified by angle, regardless of its current tilt-angle.
-Do *not* change the turtle's heading (direction of movement).
-   If angle is not given: return the current tilt-angle, i. e. the angle between the orientation of the turtleshape and the heading of the turtle (its direction of movement).
+   Return the current tilt-angle, i.e. the angle between the orientation of the turtleshape and the heading of the turtle (its direction of movement).

    .. doctest::
-      :skipif: _tkinter is None

       >>> turtle.reset()
       >>> turtle.shape("circle")